platformsh/platformsh-docs/src/development/ssh.md

 One of the ways Platform.sh keeps things secure is by using SSH behind the scenes.
 Users can interact with their environment through a command shell, or push changes to the environment's Git repository, and both of these features rely on SSH.

-When you create a new project, the wizard will propose that you add your ssh key.
+When you create a new project, the wizard will propose that you add your SSH key.

 ![Setting Up Your Project Add SSH Key Done](/images/03-setting-up-your-project-add-ssh-key-done.png)